letoram/arcan/README.md

 Might be useful in figuring out who to blame.

+### SUID Notes

+The produced egl-dri platform 'arcan' binary installs suid by default.
+This is not strictly necessary unless some specific features are desired, e.g. laptop backlight controls on Linux as those require access to sysfs and friends.

+Do note that your current user then still requires access to relevant /dev/input/event and /dev/dri/cardN and /dev/dri/renderN files to work properly otherwise input and/or graphics devices might not be detected or useable.

+The binary does split off into a non-suid part that the main engine runs off of, see posix/psep\_open.c for auditing what is being run with higher privileges as well as the code for dropping privileges.
+The privileged process is responsible for negotiating device access, implementing virtual-terminal switching and as a watchdog for recovering the main process on live locks or some GPU failures.

 ### Hook-Scripts

 Another way to extend engine behavior regardless of the appl being used are